slatedocs/slate/source/debug.md

 ```c
 #define DEBUG_CMD_GET_DATAPORT	0x08
 ```
-This command query the status of all the data streaming interface.
-These are interface port where the data are streaming out of the Neblina.
+This command inquires the status of all the data streaming interfaces.
+These are the interface ports, where Neblina streams its data to.

 In the command mode, this is a 4 bytes packet.
-There is no parameter.
-The data length byte is set to zero (Byte1).
+There is no data section, and the data length byte is set to zero (Byte 1).

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2 (CRC)| Byte 3 (command)     |
 |:----------------:|:-------------:|:----------:|:--------------------:|
 |       0x40       |      0x00     |     CRC    |0x08 (Get Port Status)|

-In the response mode, the length byte (Byte1) indicate the number of data ports available.
-The data section contains an array bytes representing the status of the data interface port where the index of the array is the port number.
-A value 1 indicate that the port is opened for streaming.
-A value of 0, the port is closed.
+In the response mode, the length byte (Byte1) indicates the number of data ports available.
+The data section contains an array of bytes representing the status of the interface ports, where the index of the array is the port number.
+The value of 1 indicates that the port is open for streaming.
+The value of 0 indicates that the port is closed.
 There are 2 defined interfaces.
-The port 0 is the BLE (Bluetooth Smart) interface.
-The port 1 is the UART interface.
+Port 0 is the BLE (Bluetooth Smart) interface, while Port 1 is the UART interface.

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2 (CRC)| Byte 3 (command)     |Byte 4     |Byte 5      |
 |:----------------:|:-------------:|:----------:|:--------------------:|:---------:|:----------:|